OroshiX/OroshiX.github.io/pages/flutter/flutter-bloc.md

 ```

 ## Init streams
-We'll initialize a few streams.
+In our `EntriesBloc` class, we'll initialize a few streams.
 First, an output stream, which is the one that will be used within our pages to display the entries.

 ```dart
 Stream<List<InfoEntry>> infoEntries;